 However, think about it: if a loved one were experiencing a situation similar to yours, you’d be sure to tell them to get out.

 You would be clear about what they needed to do.

 When it’s your situation, however, the answer starts to change.

-It’s better to be alone than with the wrong person because it’s better to choose happiness over pain, and to surround yourself with people who add to you rather than taking away.
+It’s better to be alone than with the wrong person because it’s better to choose happiness over pain.
+It’s better to surround yourself with people who add to you rather than take away from you.